jemgillam/jemgillam.github.io/source/_posts/2018-01-A-Cygnet-Yarns-earwarmer.md

 Last row. ch1, dc, &#42;(dc, htr, tr, htr, dc, dc)&#42; repeat the section between the &#42;s twice

 Joining.
 Fold the piece in half with right sides facing.
 Slip stitch the ends together in the outside loops.
 Turn the head band inside out.
 All done!

+{% asset_img earwarmer.jpg Nice and warm ears %}